freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

     - Not saying we should burn it all to the ground
     - It's already burning
     - We need to build a better ship
-      - f-ing ASAP
+      - & f-ing ASAP plz thx
+## Objectives and Long term vision
+- Make FreeMoCap the best mocap option available
+- Maximize accessibility
+- Build vibrant community of user/developers
+- Develop implicit educational methods
+- Change the face of education and scientific research

 ## Long Term Vision
-Describe the Ideal Perfect Future vision of...
+- Describe the Ideal Perfect Future vision of FMC

 ## Guiding Principles
 ### Universal Design